TDI: 2 What's this?

 Further out…

-- Fourteen Falls – These spectacular falls are located 50 km north of Nairobi, in the Kilimambogo town near Thika.
-These waterfalls resemble the smaller version of US/Canadian Niagra Falls.
-Considering the heavy city traffic, it could take 3 hours to get there with matatu from Nairobi’s city center.
+- Fourteen Falls – These spectacular falls are located 50 km north of Nairobi, in the town of Kilimambogo near Thika.
+These waterfalls resemble a smaller version of the US/Canadian Niagara Falls.
+Considering the heavy city traffic, it could take 3 hours to get there with a matatu from Nairobi’s city center.
 That being said I would recommend taking this trip for visitors that are stuck in Nairobi longer and have already explored the sites mentioned above.

 2. Maasai Mara National Reserve

 This is one of the most popular Game Reserves in Africa.
 It’s named after the Maasai (also Masai) people, who live in that region and graze their cows here, as they have done for centuries.
-The Park is the northern extension of Serengeti Reserve in Tanzania, which is also the homeland of Masai.
-The size of the Park is 1,510 km2, and the dominant landscape is yellow-colored meadows.
+The Park is the northern extension of the Serengeti Reserve in Tanzania, which is also the homeland of the Masai.
+The Park covers 1,510 km2, and the dominant landscape consists of yellow meadows.

-The park is famous for Great Migration (July through October), when thousands of wildebeest, zebra, and gazelle travel to and from the Serengeti.
-For visitors, it is the greatest experience to watch them crossing the Mara River, which is full of hippos, and crocodiles.
+The park is famous for the Great Migration (July through October), when thousands of wildebeest, zebra, and gazelle travel to and from the Serengeti.
+For visitors, the greatest experience is watching them cross the Mara River, which is full of hippos and crocodiles.
 The reserve contains all of the “African Big Five” animals: lion, leopard, elephant, rhino, and buffalo (although rhinos are pretty scarce).

 The park entrance fee for 24h is $80.
 Then, the tours, guides, night guards, camping, and the vehicle are charged separately.
 Here is the complete list of the park fees.